-Our kirtans are relaxed and friendly.
-Anyone can take a turn at leading the singing—from experienced kirtanistas to beginners.
-The community joins in with drums, bells (kartals), and other traditional and non-traditional instruments.
-All styles are welcome.
-The emphasis is on having fun and experiencing the joy of singing together.
-We have a harmonium and loads of percussion instruments.
+We play kirtan together as a community.
+Anyone can lead the singing, or play an instrument.
+The emphasis is on having fun and feeling the joy of singing together.
+We have a harmonium and loads of percussion instruments that anyone can play.
 Feel free to bring your own.

 No additional donation required for Dashamamsha contributors or members of Milk, Ghee, Ojas (MGO).

 Shambhavi Sarasvati is the spiritual director of Jaya Kula.
 Her principle training is in the View and practices of Trika Shaivism, the Tantrik tradition of Kashmir, and the Dzogchen tradition of Tibet.

 “Spiritual practice is a way to find out who you really are and to live in the fullness of Reality.
 This is Self-realization.
 Nothing more or less.” —Shambhavi